Cobberdog Coats

 The coat of this beautiful dog is one of the features that make it such a special breed, and distinguish different lines of this breed.

-Cobberdog coats are either FLEECE, WOOL or SMOOTH.
+Our Cobberdog coats are either FLEECE or WOOL.
 These different coat types have slightly different appearances.

 Regardless of the type of coat, every Australian Cobberdog shares the same positive personality traits for which they were specifically bred, these being gentle nature, intuition, intelligence, and deep connection with humans.